Planning a small kitchen layout can be tricky, as finding the best layout can make or break a compact kitchen.

 ‘A peninsula is perfect for those with smaller spaces who would like to create a sociable cooking and dining experience for guests.

 'It’s an extremely multi-functional layout that is perfect for serving food and drinks when entertaining,’ explains Darren Watts, showroom development and design director, Wren Kitchens.

-Add a small overhang and stools to create a useful breakfast bar.
+Add a small overhang and stools to L-shaped kitchens to create a useful breakfast bar.

 Likewise, a breakfast cupboard with bi-folding or tambour doors can be used to hide away countertop appliances, including the coffee machine and toaster.
 A boiling water tap takes the kettle out of the equation and can be combined with your regular hot and cold supply in one neat unit.